-If you do not specify efn, event flag 0 is set.
+If you do not specify efn, event flag 0 is used.

-When \$QIO begins execution, it clears the specified event flag or event flag 0 if efn was not specified.
+When \$QIO begins execution, it clears the specified event flag 0 if efn was not specified.

 The specified event flag is set if the service terminates without queuing an I/O request.